samthebest/dump/agile-data.md

 - Document review
 - Atlassian stack is awesome
 - Phds are unnecessary, more than one per team is unnecessary
+-

+Engineers are roughly evaluated by the number of technologies multiplied the number of years of use.
+Data Scientists seem to currently be roughly evaluated by the number of out-of-box algorithms they can list multiplied by the number of projects they have applied it to.

+So engineers are happy to learn new technology and languages, it gets them excited, "great another acronym for my CV".
+Data Scientists seem less enthused and just want to stick with whatever tools they are used to.
+In Software Development you will see a lot of tech, but you will also see a lot of focus on

 In order to increase collaboration, ramp up, cross project collaboration, job satisfaction, focus and productivity the team will try to implement more pairing.
 We will also try to ensure each member has at least one JIRA from one project that is not their main project.
 Such tickets are good candidates for pairing tasks.
 We should aim to rotate and pair at least twice a week since the day to day distractions of BAU often mean we do not initialise pairing, nor do we want to drop what we are doing, I propose we use the Calendar to book slots.
 Each slot ought to be either 10 - 12 or 14 - 16/17.
 We should put the invites in at sprint planning, of course such slots can be moved, but once created it's harder to overlook.
 After doing some reading I consider the following techniques to be ways to do good pairing, each rule is a rule of thumb not a law of god